MattMcFarland/waregen/README.md

   --help       Show help                                               [boolean]
 ```

-Providing you set the config vars, the included `example.xml` file will create a new mod called `example`, and place _glass_ and _plastic_ wares into the game.
+If you downloaded the .zip release, the included `example.xml` file will create a new mod called `example`, and place _glass_ and _plastic_ wares into the game.

+> **Special Note**: If you use the example.xml, it will also automatically create a new game mode to playtest the example.xml stuff.
+This is just to show you how this is wired up to a game start, with the player having the new wares researched already.
+It doesn't automatically update either if you change the example wares.

-## Configuration
+## Setup

-All of the wares you wish to add to the game are within an `xml` file that follow the same schema as the `example.xml` file.
+All of the wares you wish to add to the game described inside an `xml` file that follows the same schema as the `example.xml` file.

 Here is basically what you will see: